Remian/Doctor-Predictor/README.md

 BreastCancerData.txt is the data for breast cancer patients, BreastCancerPatient.txt is the sample data for prediction key.txt contains information to upload data to the firebase server.

-change the location of the following variables (as per your DataFile Locationa) in the doctorPredictor.py file self.FILE = 'C:/Users/AA/Desktop/Doctor Peredictor/DataFile/' self.KEYS = 'C:/Users/AA/Desktop/Doctor Peredictor/DataFile/keys.txt'
+change the location of the following variables (as per your DataFile Locationa) in the doctorPredictor.py file.

+self.FILE = 'C:/Users/AA/Desktop/Doctor Peredictor/DataFile/'

+self.KEYS = 'C:/Users/AA/Desktop/Doctor Peredictor/DataFile/keys.txt'

 modules used:
 tkinter